Kitware/QuickView/docs/userguide/reminders.md

-    In the current version, after the `LOAD VARIABLES` button is clicked or a visualization setting is changed, some (or all) of the images in the [viewport](viewport.md) might exhibit a display issue, e.g., erroneously showing the same color or a few color stripes over the entire globe or region.
-This can be remedied by clicking the camera reset button at the right end of the [toolbar](toolbar.md), and we are working on resolving the issue for future versions.
+    In the current version, after the `LOAD VARIABLES` button is clicked or a visualization setting is changed, some (or all) of the views in the [viewport](viewport.md) may exhibit display issues, e.g., erroneously showing the same color or a few color stripes over the entire globe or region.
+This can be remedied by clicking the camera reset button at the right end of the [toolbar](toolbar.md).
+We are working on solving the display problem for future versions.